 There are the following main differences between DC and AC-type clamp meters:

-• AC type clamp meter can measure AC type electric current only
+- An AC-type clamp meter can measure AC AC-type electric current.

-• DC type clamp meter can measure DC as well AC type electric current
+- DC DC-type clamp meter can measure DC as well AC type electric current

-• The cost of the DC clamp meter is more.
+- The cost of the DC clamp meter is higher.
 It is much higher than the cost of the DC clamp meter

-• Both types of clamp meters are available in different current rating
+- Both types of clamp meters are available in different current ratings

-• DC clamp meter can measure the total current of the many wires passing through its clamp.
-It can add or subtract the all-electric currents in different wire depending on the direction of the DC current flow
+- The DC clamp meter can measure the total current of the many wires passing through its clamp.
+It can add or subtract the all-electric currents in different wires depending on the direction of the DC flow

-DC clamp meter uses the Hall effect type concept.
+The DC clamp meter uses the Hall effect type concept.
 It can not use the transformer concept as the current is DC.
-AC clamp meter uses a CT transformer for measurement.
+An AC clamp meter uses a CT transformer for measurement.

 To know more about how a DC clamp meter measures multi-wire electrical current, watch the video (In Hindi):